 By

-Rutilicus 70k Rutilicus (AK-113) moored, probably while undergoing conversion for Naval Service in October 1943 at San Diego.
+Rutilicus 70k USS Rutilicus (AK-113) moored, probably while undergoing conversion for Naval Service in October 1943 at San Diego.
 Her camouflage is Measure 32 Design 11F.

 US Navy photo